Compilation Directives

 <p #catch>pms is rejected.</p>

-To access Promise resolution/rejection values, simply set the then/catch directive value to a Javascript identifier:
+To access resolved/rejected values, set the then/catch directive value to a JavaScript identifier:

 qk